ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Sherborn power line, F. Model, May 5, 2008

 Eastern Pine Elfin was a familiar butterfly in the 19th century.
 German lepidopterist Jacob Hübner named it Thecla niphon, and John Abbot in Georgia studied its life history.
-As in so many cases, Thaddeus W. Harris was the first to mention it for Massachusetts, writing that he had taken “the Niphon butterfly (Thecla niphon of Hübner)” at Sweet Auburn " (now Mount Auburn Cemetery in Cambridge), early in May (Harris, 1862: 278).
+As in so many cases, Thaddeus W. Harris was the first to mention it for Massachusetts, writing that “the Niphon butterfly (Thecla niphon of Hübner)” had been taken at Sweet Auburn " (now Mount Auburn Cemetery in Cambridge), early in May (Harris, 1862: 278; this specimen was not apparently in Harris' own collection, see Index).

 Scudder decided to put it in a new genus, calling it Incisalia niphon, and wrote that it could be found on or near red cedar, sometimes in pines 30 feet from the ground, or at other times in fields bordering the pine groves, where “a great deal of the herbage was made up of Antennaria plantaginifolia in flower” (1889: 833).
-He had specimens from several locations around Massachusetts (Andover, Boston, Walpole, Middleboro and Cape Cod, as well as Springfield and Amherst), and viewed the species as common.
+He knew of specimens from several locations around Massachusetts (Andover, Boston, Walpole, Middleboro and Cape Cod in the east, and Springfield and Amherst in Connecticut River valley), and viewed the species as common.
 Maynard (1886) notes that it was “...one of the first of this genus to appear,” frequenting sheltered woodlands in early May.
 He had found it feeding on the sweet scented flowers of the locust, and observed the see-sawing of the hindwings.

-Museum specimens indicate that Eastern Pine Elfin was found in most of the usual collecting locations around the turn of the century, and, as Scudder says, it was probably fairly easy to find.
-At Boston University there is an early specimen from Sherborn (1890, E. J. Smith), and at the Harvard MCZ there are specimens from Wellesley (1891 and 1895), Sherborn (1892), Malden (1895), Wollaston (1883; 1897); and Waltham (1897).
-At other museums there are specimens from Winchendon (1901), Stoneham (1903), Milford (1903), and Framingham (1904).
+Museum specimens indicate that Eastern Pine Elfin was found in most of the usual collecting locations around the turn of the century, and, as Scudder says, it was probably fairly easy to find in eastern and central Massachusetts.
+At Boston University there is an early specimen from Sherborn (1890, E. J. Smith), and at the Harvard MCZ there are specimens from Wellesley (1891 and 1895), Sherborn (1892), Malden (1895), Wollaston (1883; 1886; 1897); and Waltham (1897).
+At other museums there are perhaps the earliest specimens from Worcester Co.: Winchendon (1901; Smithsonian), Framingham (1904, BU) and Milford (1903, AMNH), as well as Stoneham (1903, AMNH) in the east.
 The re-growth of white pine and red cedar in woodlots and old agricultural fields may have helped this species (Table 1).

 Eastern Pine Elfin seems to have remained fairly common through the twentieth century.
-Between 1900 and 1950 there are museum specimens from at least 12 towns in addition to Scudder’s list.
-Farquhar (1934) lists 15 locations in addition to Scudder’s list.
-Between 1950 and 1990, there are specimens from at least 22 more towns.
+Between 1900 and 1950 there are museum specimens from at least twelve towns in addition to Scudder’s list, including Weston, Wayland, Wellesley and Tyngsboro.
+Farquhar (1934) lists 15 locations in addition to Scudder’s list, all in eastern and central Massachusetts, including Gilbertville in the Quabbin area.
+W. D. Winter collected it in Westwood, Dover, Medfield and Plymouth in the early 1970's (MCZ).

 Host Plants and Habitat